angular/angular/aio/content/guide/update-to-version-15.md

 #### Angular v15 supports TypeScript version 4.8 or later

-In v15, Angular no longer supports TypeScript versions older than 4.8.
+In Angular v15, TypeScript versions 4.8.2 up to, but not including 5.0.0, are supported, with no support for versions older than 4.8.2.
 [PR #47690](https://github.com/angular/angular/pull/47690)

+See [Version compatibility](/guide/versions) for full version compatibility details.

 <a id="v15-bc-03"></a>